stat545ubc-2022/assignment-b1-and-b2-hs235/Assign_B1.md

 #' @description The function automates the calculation of arithmetic mean operating on and summarizing by the grouping chosen by the user
 #'
 #' @details This is a generic function that can group by one or multiple levels passed by the user
-#'          User can pass provide argument for grouping either by numerical index or column name becasue both ways are used in practise
+#'          User can pass provide argument for grouping either by numerical index or column name because both ways are used in practice
 #'          Rows with N/A values are kept as it can still be valid grouping combinations.
 Thus N/A values are treated via omission in the calculation of mean
 #'
 #' @param dataFrame dataframe_like_object input only accepts dataframe or tibbular data & hence the chosen name to indicate the inclusion of both
-#' @param group_by vector either numerical or string thus the chosen name is kept generic
+#' @param group_by vector should be non-empty, either numerical or string thus the chosen name is kept generic
 #'
 #' @return tibble for the case where legal arguments are passed a 1xn tibble is returned with values of mean for original column names
 #' @return null for the case where invalid arguments are passed to function along with error message